 While you won’t have to worry about long work hours, not having to work or be productive may impact your health.
 At the same time, you may or may not be prepared for every future scenario.

 Retirement is hard.
 F.I.R.E can be harder since it would require you to invest 2-3x more than you spend on essentials and wants.
 Thus, it is crucial to know more about your idea of early retirement and whether F.I.R.E may be right for you.
+You can consult a Cube Wealth coach or download a Cube Wealth App.

 You can read these blogs to know more about retirement finances: